-Covert surveillance carried out by the council must be authorised, necessary and proportional.
-The only exception to this being where the surveillance is carried out by way of an immediate response to events, which were unforeseeable and impractical to obtain prior authorisation.
+Covert surveillance carried out by the council must be authorised, necessary and proportionate and avoid collateral intrusion.
+The only exception to this being where the surveillance is carried out by way of an immediate response to events which were unforeseeable and it is impractical to obtain prior authorisation.